 For one, they are completely irresistible.
 They don’t so much invite another sip as demand it.
 These wines are deeply concentrated, full-bodied, fruit-forward and silky smooth.
 The finest gran reservas reveal the singularly remarkable transformation that occurs with careful maturation—and the wines of Rioja and Ribera are defined by a methodical approach to ageing in barrels made of French or American oak, or a combination.

 The other unique factor in these wines is the use of Tempranillo, a grape that probably originated in Spain and most likely in the Rioja region.
-It’s known locally as Tinto Fino—and it is a grape like no other.
+It’s known locally as Tinto Fino—and it is a grape-like no other.
 Brimming with black and red berry fruit and sweet spice, it is low in tannin and moderate in acidity.
 It’s a lively little grape, to be sure.
 There is something of a Pinot Noir quality, perhaps in the grape’s fruity exuberance and affinity for ageing.
-But most importantly, Tempranillo was made for aging in oak.
+But most importantly, Tempranillo was made for ageing in oak.
 It’s a match made in heaven.
 Spanish winemakers know this intimately.
 But they do have to thank the French for this little gem of wisdom.

 It was the French—or the Bordelais, specifically—who brought their expertise in barrel ageing and cellaring to Spain in the 1860s, after the phylloxera crisis wiped out the vines of France.
 The French went looking for a new supply, settled on Spain and set about introducing oak to the mix.
 Long ageing in barrel, usually older barrels rather than new, results in a velvety texture, sweet dried-fruit flavours and prominent notes of vanilla and spice.